akshaykalucha/text_segmentation_and_analysis_OCR/README.md

-# text segmentation and detection tool
+# text segmentation and detection tool using openCV EAST